-He has raised over two million dollars in research support as CIA and has authored over 30 original research articles.
+He has raised over six and a half million dollars in research support as CIA and has authored over 60 original research articles.
 He was named the 2017 Cancer Council of WA Early Career Researcher of the year and has subsequently been awarded a National Health and Medical Research Council Fellowship (2018-2021) to co-lead the WA Paediatric Leukaemia and Cancer Genetics preclinical research program.

 Dr Kotecha is an integral member of the Children’s Oncology Group and the international BFM Study Group, which are responsible for the design and implementation of clinical trials for children with leukaemia worldwide.
 Dr Kotecha is a member of the international INTERFANT acute lymphoblastic leukaemia committee, tasked with design and implementation of global clinical trials for babies diagnosed less than one year of age with acute lymphoblastic leukaemia.